 Changes in Use Tax Reported.
 Do not file an Amended Income Tax Return to revise the use tax previously reported.
 If the fiduciary has changes to the amount of use tax previously reported on the original return, contact the California Department of Tax and Fee Administration.

-For assistance with your use tax questions, go to the California Department of Tax and Fee Administration’s website at cdtfa.ca.gov or call their Customer Service Center at 800-400-7115.
+For assistance with your use tax questions, go to the California Department of Tax and Fee Administration’s website at cdtfa.ca.gov or call their Customer Service Center at 800-400-7115 or (TTY) 711 (for hearing and speech disabilities).
 For California income tax information, contact the Franchise Tax Board at ftb.ca.gov.

 R. Miscellaneous Items